-This amount represents funds transferred to the Fund by AC Woodhouse Inc. The amount was applied to the client's loan balance subsequent to the end of the financial period under instructions by the client.
+This amount represents funds transferred to the Fund by AC Woodhouse Inc. during the financial period ended March 31, 2016.
+The amount was applied to the client's loan balance during the current financial year.

 Introduction and overview

 The Fund has exposure to the following risks from its use of financial instruments: